i05nagai/memorandum/language/english_speaking.md

 * companionship
     * a feeling of friendship
     * we need companionship to stay healthy
+* friendship
+    * In every friendship there has to be some give-and-take.
 * frinedly
     * superative adj: friendliest
 * deliberate